brutus/wtforms-html5/README.md

 **WTForms HTML5** is at home at: https://github.com/brutus/wtforms-html5/

-You can run `make setup` after checkout, to setup a dev environment.
+You can run `make setup` after checkout, to setup a development environment.

 If you find any bugs, issues or anything, please use the [issue tracker][].